samuelpgroth/VoxScatter/README.md

 repository https://github.com/thanospol/MARIE

 Both approaches use a voxelized (uniform) discretization of the particle.
 This enables the acceleration of matrix-vector products with the fast-Fourier transform (FFT).
+The second approach has better conditioning properties, especially for large refractive indices.

 ## Circulant preconditioning